Payroll taxes: A small business employer’s guide

 Consider this scenario – your business is up and running, and you’re thinking about the next step — growth and hiring employees.
 While finding the right talent for your team is important, you’ll also need to figure out payroll and how to handle payroll taxes.
 Of course, there’s more to payroll than just cutting a check – it can be a time-consuming and involved task.

-In this post we’ll answer, “what are payroll taxes?” and “how are payroll taxes calculated?” so you have a better understanding of these concepts as you grow your business (with your new helping hands).
+In this post, we’ll answer, “What are payroll taxes?” and “How are payroll taxes calculated?” so you have a better understanding of these concepts as you grow your business (with your new helping hands).

 What are payroll taxes?